Arquimedes Caminero: Post-playing career

 On February 12, 2022, Caminero announced his retirement from professional baseball, and that he would be joining the Houston Astros organization as a minor league pitching instructor.

 Name

 Caminero is named for ancient Greek mathematicians Archimedes and Euclid.
 In an interview with the Miami Herald, Caminero said that his father "saw the names in an algebra book and liked them."
-Arquimedez Pozo, who played briefly in MLB in the mid-1990s, shares a similar first name.